 I clearly remember my 7th summer of life,

 when Mom taught me to knit at Grampy’s home on Squam Lake in Holderness, NH.
-We were sitting in adirondack chairs on the flagstone patio overlooking the steps to grass, fern, birch trees, sand and two docks on the lake.
+We were sitting in Adirondack chairs on the flagstone patio overlooking the steps to grass, fern, birch trees, sand and two docks on the lake.
 Two straight wooden needles and a carefully wound ball of heather green yarn from Revere Knitting Mills, I was ready to create a scarf.
 The process always looked so easy watching Mom’s hands.

 Learning to hold those two wooden sticks, position the strand of yarn (over/under/over) the first 3 fingers of my right hand seemed daunting…then came the “how to knit a stitch”?!
 Mom said once I learned to knit and purl I could knit anything.
 It all seemed magical.
 Mom’s calm voice and patient way of teaching, still echoes in my mind when I pick up needles to knit, create, design, or teach.